leonardogiannini/scouting/batch/README.md

 * Edit `submit_baby_jobs.py` to have the right paths (search for "hadoop") to the crab output, including the request names, output tags, and skimming options (search for "skim")
 * `./make_tar.sh` to make the tarball for the jobs
 * `python submit_baby_jobs.py`
-* For now, this just does data.
-From earlier instructions MC should just be in a single file, so we run `python babymaker.py -a <filename>` locally and wait half an hour.